Bowl Game (horse): Four-year-old season

-In his four-year-old season Bowl Game raced a total of 10 races in a nine-month campaign that spanned from February through November 1978.
-In February he prepped in an allowance race and then stepped up to graded stakes action in March.
-In that race he won the Gulfstream Park Handicap at Gulfstream Park just outside Miami, Florida.
-In this race he won his only graded stakes race on the dirt in the Gulfstream Park Handicap, a grade one race under his regular jockey Jorge Velásquez.
+In his four-year-old season, Bowl Game raced a total of 10 times in a nine-month campaign that spanned February through November 1978.
+In February, he prepped in an allowance race and then stepped up to graded stakes action in March.
+In that race, he won the Grade I Gulfstream Park Handicap at Gulfstream Park just outside Miami, Florida, under regular jockey Jorge Velásquez.
 In April, he won the Pan American Handicap at Gulfstream Park.
-Later that year in May he won the Dixie Stakes at Pimlico Race Course in Baltimore, Maryland for his sixth straight win capturing one of the oldest trophies in American sports, the Annapolis Subscription Plate.
-That day he finished the oldest race in the Mid-Atlantic states at 1+1/2 mi on soft turf in 2:33.40 over a field of nine stakes winners including Oilfield and Trumpeter Swan, who finished second and third respectively.
-He concluded the year with a spectacular record, finishing in-the-money in 100% of his races.
-In 1978 he ended with a record of 6 wins, 3 seconds and 1 third in 10 starts with annual earnings of $311,245.
+In May, he won the Dixie Stakes at Pimlico Race Course in Baltimore, Maryland for his sixth straight win, capturing one of the oldest trophies in American sports, the Annapolis Subscription Plate.
+This victory in the oldest race in the Mid-Atlantic states at 1+1/2 mi came on soft turf in 2:33.40 over a field of nine stakes winners, including Oilfield and Trumpeter Swan, who finished second and third.
+Bowl Game concluded the year with a record of 6 wins, 3 seconds, and 1 third in 10 starts and earnings of $311,245.

 Five-year-old season

-During his five-year-old season, he reeled off several grade one victories one after another.
+During his five-year-old season, Bowl Game reeled off several grade one victories.
 He won the prestigious Washington, D.C.
 International Stakes at Laurel Park Racecourse in a tepid 2:51 over a very soft turf course.
-In July, won two stakes races.
-First he won the Arlington Handicap in Chicago on the first weekend of July.
-Then Bowl Game wheeled back in three weeks and won the Man O' War Stakes at 1+3/8 mi on the turf at Belmont Park in 2:19.0 even.
+In July, he won the Arlington Handicap in Chicago and the Man O' War Stakes at 1+3/8 mi on the turf at Belmont Park in 2:19.0.
 He also won the Joe Hirsch Turf Classic Invitational Handicap at Aqueduct Racetrack in 2:28.20 at a mile and a half.
-He finished his five-year-old season with a record of 5 wins, 2 seconds and 2 thirds in 10 starts for annual earnings of $585,738.
-As a six-year-old he only raced once and placed second in an Allowance race at Belmont Park.
+He finished his five-year-old season with a record of 5 wins, 2 seconds, and 2 thirds in 10 starts for earnings of $585,738.

+As a six-year-old, he raced once, placing second in an allowance race at Belmont Park.